Afishionado

 Bay Enterprises Ltd.

-Out in the bay, you can’t see any evidence of the farm.
-Bay Enterprise oysters are “bottom culture”, meaning the oysters live and grow on the ocean floor.
 On the harvester, Charles steers the boat and lowers the end of a conveyor belt into the water.
 At the head of the conveyor belt, there is a series of pipes which shoot water under the oysters.
 This process lifts bundles of oysters from the ocean floor onto the conveyor belt by a blast of water.
 Charles picks the oysters off the belt once they’re above water and separates them into bins.

 The best part of Charles’ day is when he finishes harvesting at sunset.
 “I’m coming in from fishing.
 I’ve got the boat loaded down, and the sun is just setting.
 It’s my favorite part.”